Volst/graphql-authentication/examples/with-sequelize/README.md

 npm start
 ```

-Go to http://localhost:4000 in your browser and start executing some queries and mutations!
+Go to http://localhost:4000 in your browser and start running some queries and mutations!